Cavalleria rusticana: Composition history

 In July 1888 the Milanese music publisher Edoardo Sonzogno announced a competition open to all young Italian composers who had not yet had an opera performed on stage.
 They were invited to submit a one-act opera which would be judged by a jury of five prominent Italian critics and composers.
 The best three would be staged in Rome at Sonzogno's expense.

 Mascagni heard about the competition only two months before the closing date and asked his friend Giovanni Targioni-Tozzetti, a poet and professor of literature at the Italian Royal Naval Academy in Livorno, to provide a libretto.
 Targioni-Tozzetti chose Cavalleria rusticana, a popular short story (and play) by Giovanni Verga, as the basis for the opera.
 He and his colleague Guido Menasci set about composing the libretto, sending it to Mascagni in fragments, sometimes only a few verses at a time on the back of a postcard.
-As Mascagni believed that the work was hastily written and not reflective of his best efforts, his courage deserted him and he placed the draft in a drawer, from where his wife, Argenide Marcellina 'Lina' Mascagni, removed it and submitted it on the last day that entries would be accepted.
+As Mascagni believed that the work was hastily written and not reflective of his best efforts, his courage deserted him and he placed the draft in a drawer, from where his wife, Argenide Marcellina "Lina" Mascagni, removed it and submitted it on the last day that entries would be accepted.
 In all, 73 operas were submitted, and on 5 March 1890, the judges selected the final three: Niccola Spinelli's Labilia, Vincenzo Ferroni's Rudello, and Mascagni's Cavalleria rusticana.

 There have been two other operas based on Verga's story.
 The first, Mala Pasqua!
 (Bad Easter!) by Stanislao Gastaldon, was entered in the same competition as Mascagni's.
 However, Gastaldon withdrew it when he received an opportunity to have it performed at the Teatro Costanzi, where it premiered on 9 April 1890.
 In the 1907 Sonzogno competition, Domenico Monleone submitted an opera based on the story, and likewise called Cavalleria rusticana.
-The opera was not successful in the competition, but premiered later that year in Amsterdam and went on to a successful tour throughout Europe, ending in Turin.
+The opera was not successful in the competition but premiered later that year in Amsterdam and went on to a successful tour throughout Europe, ending in Turin.
 Sonzogno, wishing to protect the lucrative property which Mascagni's version had become, took legal action and successfully had Monleone's opera banned from performance in Italy.
-Monleone changed the opera ‘beyond recognition’, setting the music to a new libretto.
+Monleone changed the opera 'beyond recognition', setting the music to a new libretto.
 In this form it was presented as La giostra dei falchi in 1914.

 Performance history

 Premiere

 Cavalleria rusticana opened on the evening of 17 May 1890 at the Teatro Costanzi in Rome to a half empty house.
 However, the audience included not only the most authoritative music critics in the country but also Queen Margherita, a great music lover.
 It was a success from its opening notes.
-Following Stagno's rendition of the Siciliana behind the curtain, the audience leaped to their feet with a thunderous applause not heard for many years.
+Following Stagno's rendition of the Siciliana behind the curtain, the audience leapt to their feet with a thunderous applause not heard for many years.
 The Siciliana was encored as were several other numbers in the opera.
 It was a sensation, with Mascagni taking 40 curtain calls and winning the First Prize.